johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 Reducing 526 urls to 512 urls
 ```

 The first positive thing about what I saw, was that we appeared to have running code.
 Yay!
-It also appeared to be executing instantaneously, which seemed surprising.
+The program also appeared to be executing instantaneously, which seemed surprising.
+I was expecting Bun to be faster, but this seemed too fast.

 Also, we seemed to be lacking many of the log messages I'd expect.
 I was expecting to see about 1000 log messages.
 Something wasn't right.

 ## Top level `await` and Bun